 As an avid believer in giving back to our community, she volunteers at local athletic events, Ironman, promoting healthy eating and active living, coastal clean ups, and assisting community members to connect with the resources they need to support healthful living.

-Melissa Braswell has been the owner of Big Island Running Company for 11 years.
+Melissa Braswell has been the owner of Big Island Running Company since 2009.
 In that time, she has participated in and sponsored many of the local races and events on the Big Island, including helping organize registration on race morning for both the Run for Hops and PATH Run for many years.
 She is an active runner and occasional swimmer and enjoys helping people in the community become and stay active.
-Prior to her time on the Big Island, Melissa was an attorney in Chicago, and recently received her Hawaii law license as well.
+Prior to her time on the Big Island, Melissa was an attorney in Chicago, and currently practices law in Kona as well.